alyssaxuu/ecosnap/README.md

 - [React Camera Pro](https://github.com/purple-technology/react-camera-pro) - for the camera
 - [Next.js](https://nextjs.org/) - for the frontend

 ## What's next?

 We want to implement a few more ideas after the Hackathon:
 1. A map that shows you where your nearest recycling point is
-2. Top Tips on how to recycle
+2. Top tips on how to recycle
-3. Articals and research about plastic
+3. Articles and research about plastic
 4. Get the user's permission to use their images for retraining the model